Skip to content

 To perform a search using a spectrum identifier (USI), just copy and paste it into the “Spectrum USI” input area.
 If the user wants to perform a search using their own data, they can deposit datasets in MassIVE, MetaboLights, or Metabolomics Workbench, and using the GNPS Dashboard tool, get the USI assigned to each specific scan.
 The user can access the documentation to see more details about the usage of the dashboard (GNPS Dashboard Documentation).

-In addition, an USI can be retrieved from a GNPS job (such as feature-based molecular networking or classical molecular networking workflow) or from any spectrum that is part of the GNPS libraries.
+In addition, a USI can be retrieved from a GNPS job (such as feature-based molecular networking or classical molecular networking workflow) or from any spectrum that is part of the GNPS libraries.
 Examples of types of valid USIs can be found in the Metabolomics Spectrum Resolver webpage.

 Figure 1.
 Input area for USI search on plantMASST